The legislation requires companies to take “reasonable steps” to ascertain whether there are any PSCs and, if there are, to identify them.

 5 File PSC details at Companies House

-As well as the PSC register maintained by the company, Companies House will maintain a global register of PSCs that can be publically inspected.
-Therefore, the company periodically needs to update Companies House with details of its PSCs.
+As well as the PSC register maintained by the company, Companies House will maintain a global register of PSCs that can be publicly inspected.

-The first time most companies will report their PSCs is in their first Confirmation Statement, which replaced the annual return from 30 June 2016.
+Most companies will report their PSCs during incorporation or in their first Confirmation Statement.
 The details of each PSC must be submitted, alongside a history of statements about PSCs (the same ones that have to be included in the register itself) that were true during the year.

 Thereafter, any changes to PSCs – new PSCs, changes to existing PSCs, people ceasing to be PSCs and any statements that become true or cease to be true – were until 26 June 2017 reported via the confirmation statement.
 From 26 June 2017, every change must be reported individually within 14 days via forms PSC01 to PSC09 (or the LLP equivalents).